emjaycodesss/GroupE_Capstone/README.md

 AtmosFeel is an advanced weather monitoring tool application that leverages the OpenWeatherMap API to deliver real-time and forecasted weather data.
 This API is integral to the application through offering detailed insights into current weather conditions, hourly updates, and long-term weekly forecasts.
 OpenWeatherMap stands as a leader in digital weather services as it provides robust, scalable, and freely available APIs that allow developers to integrate accurate weather data into their applications effortlessly.
-For more information on the capabilities and usage of this API, please visit the OpenWeatherMap API.
+For more information on the capabilities and usage of this API, please visit the OpenWeatherMap API (https://openweathermap.org/api).

 In addition to leveraging external weather data, AtmosFeel incorporates SQLite for effective local data management.
 This database system is renowned for its minimal configuration, transactional integrity, and full-featured, SQL support.
 SQLite is utilized within AtmosFeel to store and manage user data and preferences, particularly the information displayed on the application's interactive third tab.